sveltejs/svelte/documentation/docs/03-template-syntax/18-class.md

 <div class:cool class:lame={!cool}>...</div>
 ```

 > [!NOTE] Unless you're using an older version of Svelte, consider avoiding `class:`, since the attribute is more powerful and composable.
+The `class:` directive will eventually be deprecated, but a migration script is needed first.